 Under state law, employers must pay all final wages to an employee who has been laid off, fired, dismissed, or involuntarily terminated within six calendar days.
 If an employee leaves voluntarily, their final pay is due on the next regularly scheduled payday.

 Income tax withholding in Texas

-Under Texas state law, employers are not legally obligated to offer benefits such as health insurance or workers’ compensation to their employees.
-However, the federal Patient Protection and Affordable Care Act (ACA) supersedes Texas state law and requires that employers with 50 or more full-time (or equivalent) employees offer health insurance to at least 95% of their workers.
-Some local agencies (San Antonio, Dallas, and Austin) require employers to provide sive leave to their employees.
+Under Texas state law, employers are not legally obligated to offer benefits such as workers’ compensation or health insurance to their employees.
+However, if a private employer has a contract with a government entity, the employees on that project must be provided with workers’ comp.
+In addition, the federal Patient Protection and Affordable Care Act (ACA) supersedes Texas state law and requires that employers with 50 or more full-time (or equivalent) employees offer health insurance to at least 95% of their workers.

 Why is Gusto a great payroll provider in Texas?

-Gusto offers payroll solutions, HR tools, and benefits administration, all rolled into one easy-to-use platform.
-Our payroll software works in all 50 states, so whether you have a single office in Dallas or manage locations in several states from your Austin headquarters, our software can help you meet your obligations with ease.
+Gusto, which isn’t a PEO, offers online payroll solutions, other business solutions like workforce management, human resource solutions and tools, and employee benefits administration like health insurance and workers comp, all rolled into one easy-to-use platform.
+Our payroll software works in all 50 states, so whether you have a single office in Dallas, El Paso, or Houston, or manage locations in several states from your Austin headquarters, our software can help you meet your obligations with ease.